BillHertzing/BlazorExamples/README.md

 Enjoy!

 <hr>

 # Extras
 ## Starting the Monitoring tools
 1. Start Fiddler, ensure it is listening to all processes.
 There will be a lot of cruft in the window, hundreds of request/response pairs from all the browser windows you probably have open on your development computer.
 It takes a while working with Fiddler to setup filters that eliminate all the other HTTP traffic coming and going in your computer, until you can see just the Blazor and ServiceStack traffic.
 2. Start Sentinel, and go through its startup screens to setup the UDP listener, which will be listening for logging messages broadcast to its default listening port.
 This would also be a good time to inspect the NLog.config file in the example.
 You will see that it sends all messages from any class to two loggers, the Console logger (for the ConsoleApp's console window), and to the UDP logger as well.
 So for this example, the Sentinel logging program is not 100% necessary, but it will be necessary later, when ServiceStack is running in a mode that has no console (called headless mode).
 Getting it setup and running also makes development much easier, as the log message don't all disappear as soon as the program stops.

 ## launchSettings.json
 If you would like to save some keystrokes, VS can be configured to start your browser and navigate to a URL when your press F5.
 This is controlled by the launchSettings.json file.
 In this example, the launchSettings.json file is found under the Properties subfolder of the ConsoleApp's subfolder.
 Another launchSettings.json file is found under the Properties subfolder of the GU's subfolder.
 Settings `launchBrowser` to `true` and `launchUrl` to http://localhost:21200 should make this happen.
 (TBD, this is documented in Microsoft as working for .Net Core Web applications, and it works for one of my non-Core SS Blazor apps (ACE), but I've not yet isolated the settings needed to make it work for these Blazor examples.
-AS of now, Publishing the GUI application causes a new browser tab to appear, but starting the ConsoleApp does not.)
+As of now, Publishing the GUI application causes a new browser tab to appear, but starting the ConsoleApp does not.)